 Our pelvic floor muscles are often overlooked or forgotten about entirely, but they play a main role in supporting your pelvic floor organs, are an important part of the 'core', help to achieve an orgasm and allow for penetration as well as keep your bladder in check.
 If they become damaged or weakened, your body will soon tell you that something is wrong – you will start to experience a range of uncomfortable and sometimes debilitating symptoms that will soon begin to interfere with your comfort and mobility.

 PelviCare’s team of London-based women’s physiotherapists work to alleviate pelvic pain using a wide variety of tried-and-tested therapies that will rehabilitate and restrengthen the pelvic floor muscles.
-The staff at our specialist clinics in Greenwich and Moorgate will identify the root cause of your pain, then develop a treatment plan that will release the hypertension, help you achieve a normal resting tone, and strengthen your pelvic floor to reduce your discomfort and prevent future injury.
+The staff at our specialist clinic in Greenwich will identify the root cause of your pain, then develop a treatment plan that will release the hypertension, help you achieve a normal resting tone, and strengthen your pelvic floor to reduce your discomfort and prevent future injury.

 What causes pelvic pain?